 There’s a certain drama added to any space with a high ceiling.
 However, it can also feel like an intimidatingly large blank canvas.
 What do you do with a kitchen that has a high ceiling?
-Here are some ideas that can help you fill the space and make the drama work for whatever style of kitchen you have.
+Here are some ideas that can help you fill the Kitchen with High Ceilings and make the drama work for whatever style of kitchen you have.

 1. Exposed Ceiling Beams